gvwilson/thirdbit/src/fiction/cloudherd/index.md

 because it's quickest to get up."

 "It's a shame they've been allowed to go to ruin," said Thokmay.
-"The king's engineers work year round to keep the walls of Loghan Castle sturdy.
+"The king's engineers work year round to keep the walls of Loghan-in-Loghan sturdy.
 Perhaps when things settle down he could send some here to fix them."

 "That would be nice," Noxy replied vaguely.